estija/Maze-solving-line-follower/README.md

-# Meshmerize
+# Maze solving line follower
-Programmed a line following bot to find the shortest path through a maze.
+A line following bot to find the shortest path through a maze for Meshmerize 2017.